luskry/aptardi/README.md

 [![DOI](https://zenodo.org/badge/119283548.svg)](https://zenodo.org/badge/latestdoi/119283548)

 ## Description
 High throughput RNA sequencing (RNA-Seq) is a powerful tool for characterizing and quantitating the expressed transcriptome.
-Yet constructing the transcriptome from RNA-Seq data alone is a challenging task, particularly at transcript boundaries, i.e. the polyA site.
+Yet constructing the transcriptome from RNA-Seq data alone is a challenging task, particularly at transcript boundaries such as the 3' end, i.e. the polyadenylation (polyA) site.

-As a result, some have utilized the information provided by DNA sequence to more precisely identify polyA sites.
-However, DNA sequence information alone does not consider expression of specific samples, information that is crucial for downstream systems genomics studies on health and disease.
+As a result, some have utilized the information afforded by DNA sequence to identify polyA sites.
+However, DNA sequence alone does not consider expression of specific samples, information that is crucial for studies concerned with the role of alternative polyadenylation on health and disease.

-To overcome these limitations, here we introduce aptardi, which combines both RNA-Seq data and DNA sequence information.
-Namely, aptardi takes as input a transcriptome (gtf/gff format), possibly constructed from RNA-Seq data, and combines RNA-Seq data for the sample with the genome (DNA sequence) of the sample to identify 3' ends of transcripts using machine learning.
-The output of aptardi is a new gtf/gff file that incorporates novel transcripts identified by aptardi.
-Note that aptardi does not evaluate intron junctions but rather only annotates 3' ends accordingly.
+To overcome these limitations, here we introduce aptardi, which combines both RNA-Seq data and DNA sequence.
+Namely, aptardi takes as input a transcriptome (gtf/gff format), possibly constructed from RNA-Seq data, and combines RNA-Seq data from the sample with the genome (DNA sequence) of the sample to identify 3' ends of transcripts using machine learning.
+The output of aptardi is a new gtf/gff file that incorporates transcripts identified by aptardi.
+Note that aptardi does not evaluate intron junctions but rather only evalutes 3' terminal exons of input transcripts annotates 3' ends accordingly.

 ## Requirements
 1. Linux machine